Maqsood007/BitApp/README.md

    - Kotlin Coroutines & Coroutine+live data builders
    - Encrypted Shared Preferences.
    - Hilt for dependency Injection.
+   - Spotless for linting.
+A wrapper to ktlint.
    - Junit4 + Mockito for unit testing.